kx-Huang/kx-Huang.github.io/_posts/2021-08-22-anime_piano.md

 ---
 title: My Anime Piano
 date: 2021-08-22 03:02:08 +0800
-categories: [archive, me]
+categories: [me]
-tags: [me, anime piano] # TAG names should always be lowercase
+tags: [me, anime, piano] # TAG names should always be lowercase
 image:
   src: /assets/img/blog/anime_piano/cover.png
   width: 1000 # in pixels
   height: 400 # in pixels
-  alt: my electric piano with cute LabLab
+  alt: my electric piano with LabLab
 ---

 As a crazy fan of the anime pianist [@Animenz](https://www.youtube.com/Animenzzz){:target="\_blank"}, my strong interest in anime piano was triggered since a younger age by the episode [@Unravel - Tokyo Ghoul OP](https://www.youtube.com/watch?v=sEQf5lcnj_o){:target="\_blank"}.
 With this motivation, I started practicing some of his popular piano covers as well as amazing pieces from other talented composers and uploading them [@my bilibili channel](https://space.bilibili.com/43655575){:target="\_blank"}.
 Here are some clips of mine.